xxzzccs/Rain-Prediction/README.md

 ## Conclusion

 Dropping the rows with NaN values performed better likely due to the reduced ambiguity of the dataset, improving the model's ability to learn relationships between the features and targets.
+Imputing also created ambiguity for the dataset causing the model to perform poorly.